-Vocational Education and Training (VET) industry specific courses learning and contribute to the WACE.
-VET industry specific courses count towards your WACE as course unit credit, which allows more VET to be included into your secondary education program and have it contribute towards your WACE.
+Vocational Education and Training (VET) industry specific courses

+These courses are designed for students aiming to enter further vocationally based training or the workforce straight from school.
+They include a full AQF qualification, mandatory workplace learning and contribute to the WACE.
+VET industry specific courses count towards the WACE as course unit credit, which allows more VET to be included in a secondary education program and have it contribute towards the WACE.